wp-plugins/woocommerce-rrp/readme.txt

 If you would like to change the display text for a certain product, you can use the [WordPress add filter function](http://codex.wordpress.org/Function_Reference/add_filter "Function Reference/add filter"), please see the FAQ for an example.

-Ideally I would have liked to have been able to release WooCommerce RRP with translations, this was not the case, so if you would like to add a translation I and others would greatly appreciate it.
+If you would like to add a translation I would greatly appreciate it, please contact me directly.

 If you have suggestions for new features, please add your idea in the "Support" area for this plugin.